rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 Sets are great for counting things because we can establish relations between different sets, which can be useful to count infinite sets.
-For instance, there's a clever way to count the number of binary sequences that can be yielded from a certain number of bits.
-To understand how it works, we have to comprehend the following mathematical concepts within set theory: *cardinality*, *product of sets*, *power sets*, and *bijections*.
+For instance, there's a clever way to count the number of n-bit sequences that can be yielded from a n-bit unit of data used.
+To understand how it works, we have to comprehend the following mathematical concepts within set theory: **cardinality**, **product of sets**, **power sets**, and **bijections**.

 #### Cardinality